Alton & District Motor Cycle & Car Club

 This just a bit of fun for those that like this sort of thing

-The rider with most qualifying points from all their classes will be presented with a Club premier award & cheque.
+The rider with most qualifying points from all their classes will be presented with a Club premier award & will get free rides next season.
 There are additional presentations for class awards.

 How the championship results are calculated

-1. You must be a current full member from any year, finish the Trial and hand in your completed score cards to get points.
+1. To get points you must be full member, finish the Trial and hand in your fully completed score cards.

-2. Your lowest points score in each class are dropped from class and overall premier totals. * Except when counting towards The Frensham Vale Chandler Challenge.
+2. When calculating the championship your lowest point score in each class id dropped from class and premier totals. * Except when counting towards The Frensham Vale Chandler Challenge.

-4. In each class points per round are awarded thus: 10 for a win and descending 1 point per place pro rata, 10th or below get 1 point.
+4. In each Trial points are awarded thus: 10 for a win and descending 1 point per place pro rata, 10th or below get 1 point.

 How can I help with a Fun Trial?